akeneo/pim-helpcenter/content/md/assets/work-with-assets.md

 ## Asset grid display (_since 2.1_)

-To highlight the products' images, a `Gallery` display is available in the asset grid.
+To highlight the assets images, a `Gallery` display is available in the asset grid.

 :::info
 Grid features also apply to this display (filters, channel, locale and categories selection, pagination, assets selection, etc.).